wren-lang/wren/doc/site/classes.markdown

 ## Constructors

-To create a new instance of a class, call a *constructor method* on its class.
-By default, if you don't define any constructors yourself, you get a free one named `new()`:

-    :::dart
-    Unicorn.new()

-However, you almost always want to define some state or do some other initialization on a new object.
-For that, you'll want to define your own constructor, like so:
+Unicorns can prance around now, but we don't actually *have* any unicorns to do it.
+To create instances of a class, we need a *constructor*.
+You can define one like so:

     :::dart
     class Unicorn {